 Treatment is only a first step in a long process.
 Your loved one will need your continued understanding and support in order to maintain ongoing wellness.
 By working together, you and your loved one both stand the best chance of overcoming this disorder.

-Why consider treatment for panic disorder at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for panic disorder at Belmont Behavioral Health System in Philadelphia, PA

 Panic disorder will wreak havoc on the life of any person who does not seek treatment.
 Without supportive intervention, panic disorder will limit the enjoyment and abilities of even the strongest person.
 The mental and even physical pain of panic attacks may impact the individual’s health.
 The stress of panic attacks, along with the constant anxiety of wondering when the next panic attack will occur will eventually interfere with relationships, occupational performance, and family relations.
 This disorder can lead to extreme amounts of isolation, which can increase anxiety much more.